What to Expect: Coronavirus Response

 - Staff will be asked COVID-19 screening questions every morning, and temperature checked for fever upon entry to the building and later in the day.
 Staff will not be allowed to work if they are ill.

-- Staff will wear masks while at the office.
+- Staff will wear masks while at the office as long as the CDC mandates stand.

 - Frequent hand washing, including before and during each patient encounter.